hasura/graphql-engine/server/CONTRIBUTING.md

   - You can pass the `-v` or `-vv` options to `pytest` to enable more verbose output while running the tests and in test failures.
 You can also pass the `-l` option to display the current values of Python local variables in test failures.

 ### Create Pull Request

 - Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md).
+- If you changed the versions of any dependencies, run `cabal new-freeze` to update the freeze file.
 - Create a pull request from your forked repo to the main repo.
 - Every pull request will automatically build and run the tests.